Mohammed-Medhat/OOP-project/README.md

 manage schedules, memberships, and facilities.
 The Gym management systems should keep track of these main entities.
-1. GYM: (Name, Address, Phone number, Sports Main.Equipments, List of coaches, List of subscriptions).
+1. GYM: (Name, Address, Phone number, Sports System.Equipments, List of coaches, List of subscriptions).
 2. Equipment: (Equipment name (such as treadmill, rowing machine, leg curl, etc..), Equipment code, Quantity of this Equipment in the gym, and Equipment